 Al Copeland never threatened to bomb, picket, tax, regulate, or imprison anyone.
 By that standard alone he would be much more of a humanitarian.
 But Al Copeland did even more — he gave us spicy chicken.”

-Last year’s winner of “The Al” was Earle Haas, the inventor of the modern tampon.
-As I wrote last year about why Haas won:
+Last year’s winner of “The Al” was George P. Mitchell, a pioneer in the use of fracking to obtain more, cheap and clean natural gas.
+As I wrote last year about why Mitchell won:

 Nominations can be submitted by emailing a draft of a blog post advocating for your nominee.
 If I like it, I will post it with your name attached.
 Remember that the basic criteria is that we are looking for someone who significantly improved the human condition even if they made a profit in doing so.
 Helping yourself does not nullify helping others.
 And, like Al Copeland, nominees need not be perfect or widely recognized people.